Bhojpuri grammar: Nouns

 Nouns in Bhojpuri have three forms, viz. short, long and redundant.
-Thus, for ghōṛā (Horse), the forms will be ghōṛā, ghoṛwā and ghoṛawā respectively.
+Thus, for ghōṛā ("horse"), the forms will be ghōṛā, ghoṛwā and ghoṛawā respectively.
 In some cases, the long form ends with /ē/, ghoṛwē.
-The redundant form have two more variation, /-ā/ and /-yā/.
-Thus for kukur (a dog), it can take the form kukurā and for māli (a gardener) maliyā. /-ā/ is used with nouns which have dysyllabic structure like bhatār (bhatarā, Husband) or sonār (sonarā, Goldsmith).
-The suffix /-yā/ is added to the nouns which end with /-i/ or are feminine by adding /-i/, like bētī (betiyā, daughter) and aurat (auratiyā, women).
-The oblique for nouns are same as nominative form accept for the verbal nouns.
+The redundant form has two more variants, /-ā/ and /-yā/.
+Thus for kukur ("a dog"), it can take the form kukurā and for māli ("a gardener") maliyā. /-ā/ is used with nouns which have a disyllabic structure like bhatār, bhatarā ("husband") or sonār, sonarā ("goldsmith").
+The suffix /-yā/ is added to nouns ending in /-i/, including feminine forms derived by adding /-i/, like bētī, betiyā ("daughter") and aurat, auratiyā ("women").
+The oblique forms of nouns are identical to the nominative with the exception of verbal nouns.

 Definitness

-The redundant form, as called by Greirson, actually does the grammatical task of coding "definiteness" in the noun morphology.
+The redundant form, as it is called by Greirson, actually does the grammatical task of coding definiteness in the noun morphology.
 It is same as the definite articles the and la of English and French respectively.
-Thus, ghorawā is "The Horse" and maliyā is "The Gardener".
+Thus, ghorawā is "the horse" and maliyā is "the gardener".

 Morphology

-To characterize the nouns the suffix -wala and -iya is extensively used. -wala is also used in Hindustani but its use is larger is Bhojpuri.
-It can also be used to the characterizing suffixes of the borrowed words as, /-dār/ in ijjatdār, in Bhojpuri it becomes ijjatwalā.
+To characterize nouns the suffixes -wala and -iya are extensively used. -wala is also used in Hindustani but its use is more extensive in Bhojpuri where it can replace the adjective-forming suffixes of borrowed words, e.g. /-dār/.
+For instance, इज़्ज़तदार becomes ijjatwalā in Bhojpuri.
 The suffix /-iyā/ (also /-aiyā/, /-vaiyā/ variations) is also used extensively as characterizing suffix, as in kalkatiyā, characteristic or belonging to Kolkata, and puraniyā, characterized by old age.

 Gender

-The Animate nouns in Bhojpuri are gendered, those referring to females are feminine and rest are masculine.
-Feminine is made by adding /-i/, /-in/ and /-ni/ to the masculine nouns as in /ājā - ājī/ (grandfather - grandmother), /māli - mālin/ and /babuā - babunī/ (boy - girl).
+The Animate nouns in Bhojpuri are gendered.
+Those referring to females are feminine and rest are masculine.
+The feminine is formed by adding /-i/, /-in/ and /-ni/ to masculine nouns, e.g. /ājā/ ("grandfather") → /ājī/ ("grandmother") or /māli - mālin/ and /babuā - babunī/ (boy - girl).

 Number

-To the plural in Bhojpuri, the long vowel in the end of the noun is shortened and -n, -nh or -ni is added to it.
-The multitudes like sabh (all) or lōg (people) are also added to the nouns to make plurals.
+To form the plural in Bhojpuri, the final long vowel is shortened and -n, -nh or -ni is added.
+In some cases, nouns of multitude like sabh (all) or lōg (people) are added to nouns to make plurals.

 Cases

-Cases are generally formed by adding prepositions to the Nominative case or the oblique form (if exists) of the nouns.
-Sometimes true cases are also formed while making Instrumental and Locative by adding -ē, like Bengali.
-Thus, Locative and Instrumental case of ghar (House) is ghare (in/by the House), this doesn't found in plural forms, however.
+Cases are generally formed by adding postpositions to the Nominative case or the oblique form (if exists) of the nouns.
+Sometimes true cases are also found, such as an Instrumental and Locative formed by adding -ē, as in Bengali.
+Thus, the locative and Instrumental case of ghar ("house") is ghare ("in/by the house").
+These case forms are only found in the singular, however.